Skip to contents

 Microbiome data analysis tools for R

-This package does not create any brand new functionality and was built on the great work of [others]UPDATE URL.
+This package does not create any brand new functionality and is essentially a wrapper of and/or inspired by existing tools others have already created.
 Much of what it does can be accomplished with other packages, such as phyloseq, QIIME 2, and MicrobiomeAnalyst.
-One of these may be better for your purposes, and I’d encourage anyone new to the field to explore multiple tools.
+One of these may be better for your purposes, and I’d encourage anyone new to the field to explore multiple tools!

 Installation